mykyrychenko/drug-mention-pipeline/README.md

-## A - Project : Medicament mention pipeline
+## A - Project : Drug mention pipeline

 ### Description

-This project is designed to implement a data pipeline to process medicament mentions in various scientific publications.
+This project is designed to implement a data pipeline to process drug mentions in various scientific publications.
 The pipeline processes data from several sources, performs data cleansing and transformation, and produces a structured JSON output representing drug mentions across various scientific publications.

 ### Pipeline Overview